DataDog/documentation/content/en/tracing/service_catalog/scorecards.md

 Service scorecards help you monitor, prioritize, plan, and communicate effectively to take informed actions that improve your service's health and performance.
 Each scorecard shows the status for Production Readiness, Observability Best Practices, and Documentation & Ownership.
 All services with defined metadata in the Service Catalog are automatically evaluated against a set of pass-fail criteria.

-You can customize the rules used to generate the Scorecards, and you can generate reports, sent directly to your team's Slack channel, to regularly report on scorecard results.
+You can select the rules used to populate the Scorecards, and you can generate reports, which are sent directly to your team's Slack channel, to regularly report on scorecard results.

+## Setting up scorecards

+To select which of the out-of-the-box rules are evaluated for each of the default scorecards:

+1. Open the [Scorecards page][8] in Service Catalog.
+2. Enable or disable rules to customize how the scores are calculated.
+3. Click **View your scores** to start tracking your progress toward the selected rules across your defined services.

 ## How services are evaluated

-Navigate to the [**Scorecards** page][8] in the [Service Catalog][6].
-Click the section titles to see the rules that services are evaluated for.
+After the default scorecards are set up, the Scorecards page in the Service Catalog shows the list of out-of-the-box rules and the percentage of services passing those rules.
+Click on a rule to see more details about passing and failing services and the teams that own them.

 ### Production readiness